 A biomechanical assessment will help identify any weaknesses/dysfunction you may have which will increase your chances of shoulder pain.
 Find out what’s not working right and then build a prehab programme following this.

-REMEMBER – this info is based around one injury to the shoulder.
+REMEMBER – this info is based on one injury to the shoulder.
 Symptoms can be very similar in appearance, and it is important you do not read this and instantly assume you have SAI.
 My advice is to seek medical advice through your local sports therapist/physio/ GP/Consultant.

 I hope you find this of interest and thanks for taking the time to read it.
 Please feel free to get in touch with any questions and if you are in pain, seek help!